 Whether you’re interested in pets, coding, particular diets, recipes, cars, or career tips, you’ll have more success focusing on a narrow topic than with broad focus concepts like ‘lifestyle’.

-By choosing a niche topic, it is easier to find the right audience and monetization opportunities.
+By choosing a niche topic, it is easier to get started blogging, find the right audience, and monetize opportunities.

 3. Face masks, sanitizer, and PPE

-While it’s perfectly understandable if you’d feel uncomfortable profiting from the pandemic, the fact is that there is currently unprecedented demand for face masks and personal protective equipment, as well as products like hand sanitizer.
+While it’s perfectly understandable if you’d feel uncomfortable profiting from the pandemic, the fact is that there is currently unprecedented demand for face masks and personal protective equipment, as well as products like hand sanitizer, and right now it is the perfect Covid side hustle.

 These are relatively cheap products to purchase, and can be sold en masse.